Operation Fortune: Ruse de Guerre

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Operation Fortune: Ruse de Guerre against these established plot points, we can identify how Guy Ritchie utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Operation Fortune: Ruse de Guerre within the action genre.

 Guy Ritchie's Structural Approach